richardjonyo/data-engineering-zoomcamp/README.md

     python prefect/docker_deploy_to_bq.py
    ```
    - Alternatively, from Prefect dashboard, go to Deployment and a start a quick run
    - The flows *'docker-eia-pcs-flow', docker-eia-spark-flow, and docker-eia-bq-flow* will be created.
-Edit and schedule them to run once every week.For parameter 'year' enter an array of years (2001 - 2023), for the parameter 'period' enter either 'week' or 'month'.
+Edit and schedule them to run once every week.
+For the parameter 'year' enter an array of years [2001, 2002, 2003 till 2023), for the parameter 'period' enter either 'week' or 'month'.
+Currently only week is applicable.

 ### Step 5: Batch processing and transformations using Spark

 * Read more on [how to install Spark](https://spark.apache.org/docs/latest/api/python/getting_started/install.html)
-* We use Spark to create a schema that is used to generate parque files from csv files located on GCS and we save the parque files on the GCS.
-This ensures that all data that will go into our data warehouse will conform to the schema specified.
-This batch processing is orchestrated by a Prefect flow.
+* We use Spark to create a schema that is used to generate parquet files from csv files located on GCS and we save the final parquet files on the GCS.
+The schema ensures that all data that will go into our data warehouse will conform to the schema specified.
+This batch processing is orchestrated by a Prefect flow mentioned earlier.

 ### Step 6: Transformations using dbt